 An obvious question arises: what did human society do that was so bad that the whole world deserved to be destroyed by the Reboinoisheloilum?
-This is a topic that is frequently addressed by Chazzal in their many, many ancient writings and e-mail discussion groups.
+This is a topic that is frequently addressed by Chazzal in their many, many ancient writings, e-mail discussion groups, and IM chats.

 According to a famous medrish in the Sifre, the people of the world had all of the sudden become completely evil.
 They were killing each other right and left.
 They became depraved: Men were sleeping with sheep.
 Women were sleeping with well hung goats.
 Horses were sleeping with flounder.
 Businessmen were surfing porn during the work day.
 Children were discussing sports in shul.
 People were stealing each others' parking spaces.
 It was a real mess.

-But the Chuchmas Shloimoi disagrees.
-According to the Chuchmas Shloimoi, Hakkadoshboruchhu consciously decided to destroy the world.
-And by coincidence, this happened on the second week of the New Year: the previous week, immediately following the Holiday cycle of Roish Hashanah, Yoim Kippur, Sukkois, and Simchas Toirah, half the shul didn't show up to hear Parshas Beraishis, staying home to overcome "shul fatigue".
+But the Da'as Zekainim disagrees.
+According to the Da'as Zekainim, Hakkadoshboruchhu actually decided to destroy the world on the second week of the New Year since the previous week, immediately following the Holiday cycle of Roish Hashanah, Yoim Kippur, Sukkois, and Simchas Toirah, half the shul didn't show up to hear Parshas Beraishis, staying home to overcome "shul fatigue".
 And while He was somewhat perturbed that the people threw their phony Teshuvah (repentance) out the window, He was completely incensed that they let half of that good Kiddush go to waste.